Skip to main content

 Rotations can be viewed across various periods, using the date picker like on other reports.
 The report will default to a rolling 12 month view, but you can reduce to just see the last month or few months if you prefer.
 The report shows ALL your paddocks on farm.

-Paddock Grazing Intensity report
+Paddock Grazing Intensity Report

 Select Paddock grazing intensity from the Reports section.